 - Rich and nutritious volcanic soil which is beneficial to coffee growth

-- High elevation of 4000 to 6000 feet provides high quality and fruit-flavored coffee.
+- A high elevation of 4000 to 6000 feet provides high-quality and fruit-flavored coffee.

 Colombia’s mountainous regions, with ideal rainfall and balmy climate, offers an excellent recipe for coffee crops.

 The various regions of the country also provide diverse flavors and significant profiles.

 At first, coffee crops were planted in the eastern region of Colombia.

 Now the majority of the crops are grown around the well-known “Colombian coffee growing axis region” also known as Eje Cafetero, Zona cafeteria, and the Triángulo del Café, which includes three significant areas, the Caldas, Quindío, and Risaralda.

 Within this region are small Colombia departments, which totals roughly 5,356 square miles and approximately 1% of the Colombian territory.

 UNESCO declared the “Coffee Cultural Landscape of Colombia” as a world heritage site for its “unique and representative of a tradition that is a strong symbol for coffee growing areas.”

 The landscapes encompass six agricultural landscapes.
 These farming landscapes also include the 18 urban centers of the foothills of the Western and Central ranges of the Cordillera de Los Andes.
 These various farms diversify the flavor and notes of Colombian beans.